 Methodology used to discover this decade’s best computer jobs centered around a four-point weighted analysis of employment growth forecasts from the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook, IT salaries from Indeed.com, the ratio of job listings to qualified applicants on leading technology job boards, and potential for upward mobility based on interviews with technology and employment experts, as well as recent IT hiring trends.

 Discover the ten best computer jobs for the future:

 Mobile Application Developer

-Key Growth FactorsThe demand for software engineers will rise along with technological advancements and the proliferation of emerging network technologies.
-For example, increased corporate adoption of cloud and virtualization strategies will create a surge in demand for applications software engineers who can design and develop secure web-based programs.
-Likewise, as the sophistication and adoption of electronic data-processing systems continues to rise, the need to implement and upgrade to these new computer systems will fuel job creation for systems software engineers.
+Key Growth FactorsWorkforce demand for software engineers will rise along with technological advancement and the growing ubiquity of software.
+For example, rapid adoption of cloud technologies is driving demand for applications software engineers who can build secure and scalable cloud programs.
+Likewise, as the proliferation of computer systems continues and software spreads into new industries and smart devices, the need to develop the computer systems that power these initiatives will create jobs for systems software engineers.

 Video Game Designer

-Key Growth FactorsThe $65+ billion dollar gaming industry has more than tripled in size over the last decade with no signs of slowing.
-Beyond the booming market for traditional console and PC games, the increased popularity, processing power and graphics capabilities of mobile devices has unlocked a new world of employment opportunities for game designers, artists and programmers.
-Video game designers with mobile software development expertise will be especially sought after as smart phones & tablets, such as the iPhone and iPad, continue to change how video games are accessed and played.
-Game designers will also benefit from growing public and private sector demand for intelligent simulation programs, e.g., military flight simulators.
+Key Growth FactorsThe $100+ billion dollar gaming industry has more than tripled in size over the last decade.
+Beyond the booming market for PC and console games, the increased popularity, processing power, and graphics capabilities of mobile devices has unlocked a new world of job opportunities for video game designers, artists and programmers.
+Game designers with mobile development expertise will be especially sought after as smart phones and tablets continue to change how video games are played.
+Game designer employment will also benefit from emerging technologies and rising demand for augmented reality (AR) and virtual reality (VR) applications.

 IT Security Specialist